XiangWeiJiang/Document_Geometry_Dewarping/README.md

 - Train DocUNet Network to regress boundary points of the document: `python train_b.py`
 - Train UNet Network to segment text line in the document: `python train_t.py`
+- The final result depends on the accuracy of the detection of geometrical element.